stwomack/Bush-Womack-TAP-Workshop/README.md

 ## Demo Script

-### Initial app deployment with support for one sensor
+### Create and deploy a .NET application that emits data for a single sensor

 * Generate application skeleton using .NET Sensors app accelerator
   * Navigate to Application Accelerator section of TAP GUI and choose the ".NET Sensors" template